 Heroin is a natural substance extracted from a species of the poppy plant.
 On the street, it’s sold in the form of a white or brown powder, or as a sticky black substance called black tar heroin.
 Heroin’s highly addictive nature leads to almost immediate cravings, even from the first hit.
 Intense withdrawal symptoms trap users into an addiction cycle.

 Heroin was once thought of as the last drug used by those experimenting with drugs, but dangerous new information suggests some young people now try it before any other drug.
+Our heroin rehab in New Jersey is here for you.

 How Heroin Is Used